AARP Auto Insurance Program from The Hartford review

 - Pick something else if you have a poor driving record.

 - Senior drivers with an AARP membership will like the many perks.

 New car protection

 |States served||Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming|

 - 24/7 claims hotline

-- Not ideal for drivers under 50
+- Only for drivers over 50

 - Mixed customer reviews